 Those are both great dunks, and the timing in which they occurred was perfect for each of them.
 But… I have to go with Kobe dunking on the entire city of Brooklyn in 2013.

 I pose this question: What is the only thing better than someone getting dunked on?
 The answer is simple: Two people getting dunked on.
 What makes dunking over multiple people special is when it happens, multiple people automatically becomes the entire team, then the city.
 Need an example?
-The closest thing we have to this dunk is possibly John Starks dunking on Horace Grant and Michael Jordan.
+The best example we have of this type of dunk is possibly John Starks dunking on Horace Grant and Michael Jordan.
 But we don’t know the dunk as John Starks dunking on Horace Grant and Michael Jordan.
 We know the dunk as John Starks dunking on the Chicago Bulls.
 And the city of Chicago.
 And Oprah.
 And Al Capone’s rotting corpse.
 John Starks got a little bit of everyone on that one.
 And so did Kobe.

 In fact, while I recognize this is a regular season dunk as opposed to the John Starks dunk which occurred in the playoffs, I’m willing to say Kobe dunked on the city of Brooklyn more than Starks dunked on the city of Chicago.
 Gerald Wallace follows Kobe through the whole process of the dunk, while Kris Humphries comes from the weak side to help.
 Both players have an equal opportunity to block this shot and even appear to each get a hand on the freaking ball.
 And it didn’t matter!
 Again, Kobe accepting all challengers to his dunk helps make this one legendary.